WillQi/picoCTF2018-writeup/Cryptography/caesar cipher 2/README.md

-# caesar cipher 1
+# caesar cipher 2

 **Points:** 250

 **Description**
-> Can you help us decrypt this message?
+> Can you help us decrypt this [message](ciphertext)?
 We believe it is a form of a caesar cipher.
 You can find the ciphertext in /problems/caesar-cipher-2_4_23c82ed24f4436e96acc1f9f22dc8799 on the shell server.

 **Hints**
 > You'll have figure out the correct alphabet that was used to encrypt the ciphertext from the ascii character set